jamesclancy/SafeCardGame/README.md

 ## Pulling premade decks from the database

 I first implemented the repositories.
-While doing this I had to move the json parsing from the shared dtos to the server project (as fable doesn't support newtonsoft json/ it performs weirdly).
-Additionally I pulled out the row to dto mappings into a shared module in the server project.
+While doing this I had to move the JSON parsing from the shared DTOs to the server project (as fable doesn't support Newtonsoft JSON/ it performs weirdly).
+Additionally, I pulled out the row to DTO mappings into a shared module in the server project.

 When implimenting the repository for pulling cards from a deck I ordered by random to `shuffle` the deck on load like `select c.* from card c inner join deck_card_association dca on dca.card_id  = c.card_id where dca.deck_id = @deck_id order by RANDOM()`.

-I was then able to update the api to include new methods for the premade decks like:
+I was then able to update the API to include new methods for the premade decks like:

 ```
 type ICardGameApi =